Reviews You Can Rely On

 Doesn't filter acidic compounds well

-Requires a second unit for both hot and cold lines
+Requires a second unit to use for both hot and cold lines

 Our Analysis and Test Results

-The Waterdrop WD-10UA Under Sink Filter stands out for its sleek, compact design and surprisingly high capacity, making it a low-profile addition to any kitchen.
+The Waterdrop WD-10UA Under Sink Filter has a sleek, compact design and surprisingly high filtration rate, making it a low-profile addition to any kitchen.
 Installation is straightforward — just a few everyday tools will get it mounted without having to splice into water supply lines or drill holes.
 Rated to filter up to 8,000 gallons per year, it keeps operating costs low at roughly $33 annually, making it highly cost-effective.
 Users report water that tastes noticeably cleaner and crisper.
-The downside here is its base filtration for contaminants — it does really well with PFNA, but doesn't filter lead or contaminants you're looking to avoid.
+The downside here is its base filtration for contaminants — it does really well with PFNA, but doesn't filter lead or many other contaminants you want to avoid.

 waterdrop wd-10ua under sink - the waterdrop is one of the most minimalist under-sink filters we...